 The Microbial Transformation tool allows the user to select one or more plates of DNA materials and to select a microbial material for transformation.
-The tool generates a worklist to add DNA materials to a new plate of the selected microbial material.
+The tool generates a worklist guiding the addition of DNA materials to a new plate of the selected microbial material.

 You can find the Microbial Transformation tool under Tools > Tool Library.
 Click ‘Launch Tool’ to start using the tool.

-1. Selecting Plates: In this step, you need to select the plates containing the DNA material that you wish to transform to a microbial material.
+1. Selecting Plates: In this step, you need to select the plates containing the DNA material that you wish to transform into a microbial material.

 1a.
 Select Transformation Reaction Map: This step is optional.
 If a transformation reaction map is selected, the microbial material will be auto-selected in the next step.

 1b.
 Select Plates From Inventory: This step is required.
 Click on ‘Select Plates’ button to select one or more plates (from the inventory) containing DNA materials that you wish to do the transformation.